Cobblestone: A Divide-and-Conquer Approach for Automating Formal Verification: Evaluation

-Many of the human-written proofs for these theorems are significantly longer than those that our tools generated proofs for. \tool's average proof is 10 tactics long, whereas 5 of the 14 unproven theorems have a human-written proof 20 or more tactics long.
-Some theorems make it difficult for \tool to take advantage of internal progress.
-For example, consider the ground-truth proof of \texttt{requestVoteReply\_term\_sanity\_client\_request} from file RequestVoteReplyTermSanityProof.v from verdi-raft:
+Many of these theorems' human-written proofs are much longer than \tool's proofs. \tool's average proof is 10 tactics long, whereas 5 of the 14 unproven theorems have a human-written proof of 20+ tactics.
+We also found that some theorems make it difficult for \tool to make partial progress.
+For example, the ground-truth proof of \texttt{request\_VoteReply\_term\_\\sanity\_client\_request}\footnote{from RequestVoteReplyTermSanityProof.v in verdi-raft} uses tactics like \texttt{unfold} and \texttt{apply}, each of which helps prove the theorem, without decomposing the goal.
+It is difficult for \tool to generate such proofs as it requires generating a working proof without recursing.
+Generalizing our approach to use partial progress that does not involve splitting a goal into subgoals may allow \tool to prove such theorems.